HaraldHeitmann/Pybi/README.md

 # Pybi!

-Pybi is intended to be a GUI to describe, visualize pandas DataFrames and eventually make some simple data analysis on them.
+Pybi is intended to be a GUI to describe and visualize pandas DataFrames.
+Eventually make some simple data analysis on them.

-Some natural dependencies will be pandas (implies numpy and matplotib) and PyQt4 to make the graphical user interface
+Some natural dependencies are pandas (implies numpy and matplotib) and PyQt4 for the graphical user interface

 ## Expectations: